microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 # Introduction to DevOps for Dynamics 365 Customer Engagement

-In this blog series, we will explore building out DevOps processes and practices for Dynamics 365 Customer Engagement (CE) by utilizing Azur
+In this blog series, we will explore building out DevOps processes and practices for Dynamics 365 Customer Engagement (CE) by utilizing Azure DevOps.

 What is DevOps?
 >DevOps is the union of people, process, and products to enable continuous delivery of value to our end users.
 The contraction of “Dev” and “Ops” refers to replacing siloed Development and Operations to create multidisciplinary teams that now work together with shared and efficient practices and tools.
 Essential DevOps practices include agile planning, continuous integration, continuous delivery, and monitoring of applications.
 (Sam Guckenheimer, [What is DevOps?](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-devops))
 >
-**Disclaimer**: This is by no means an exhaustive look into DevOps practices and principles.
-The intent is to take an applied look at how one may approach building out a DevOps practice and evolving their implementation over time.
-We will be sticking to YAML based build pipelines to build an understanding in the components and technologies used to achieve our goal.
-YAML pipelines will also allow us to easily submit each lesson into version control so that we may share our examples.

 ## Getting started

 If you already have an Dynamics 365 CE environment, Azure DevOps and a solution ready to go skip to [Moving solutions between environments](#moving-solutions-between-environments).
-If you are new to all of this please continue from here.
+If you are new to all of this, please continue from here.

 The most basic setup of Dynamics 365 CE development, deployment, and testing is a manual process.
 We modify, export, and import a solution(s) into a downstream environment, then manually test to ensure there are no issues with solution layering, integrations, etc. That gets old quick; what we really want is to automate as much as is reasonable given some set budget, level of expertise and business constraints.
 The first step we can take is to implement the practice of version control for our solutions and automate migration between environments.
 To accomplish this we will be using Azure DevOps.